 I went out of town for five days this past week to visit my sister and nieces in Austin, so I had to abandon my orchids for the first time in awhile.
 Because I’ve gotten used to checking on them daily, leaving them made me a little nervous.
 I wanted to make sure my orchids didn’t dry out too badly; a bunch of them have aerial roots that I mist about once a day.
 What many orchid growers recommend if your home is on the dry side are humidity trays [paid link].
 A humidity tray is a shallow dish lined with stones or pebbles and filled with water almost to the top of the stones; the plant sits ON TOP OF the stones and reaps the benefit of the water as it evaporates.
 You just have to make sure that the plant is not sitting IN the water – something that can lead to root rot.
 More details on humidity trays can be found here.

-I thought about ordering a tray or two online, but research revealed that I would need to spend at least $20 for one tray (including S&H).
+I thought about ordering a tray or two online, but research revealed that I would need to spend at least $20 for one tray (including S&H; at the time of this writing many years ago).
 Instead, I cobbled together my own makeshift humidity trays to help keep the humidity level up while I was gone.
 I ended making trays in three different ways (without having to spend much $) and I think they’re pretty clever.
 Voila!
 Homemade humidity trays: